unitaryfund/mitiq/README.md

 ### Calibration

-Unsure what error mitigation technique or parameters to use?
+Unsure which error mitigation technique or parameters to use?
 Try out the calibration module demonstrated below to help find the best parameters for you particular backend!

 <video width="520" height="400" controls>